Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/getting-started-with-adobe-experience-platform/rules-and-xdm-events.md

    * Click `Save` to update the schema.

-### Create a mobile rule in Adobe Experience Launch
+### Create a mobile rule in Adobe Experience Platform Launch

-1. Navigate to [Adobe Experience Launch](https://experience.adobe.com/launch) and select the mobile property you created in the previous assignments.
+1. Navigate to [Adobe Experience Platform Launch](https://experience.adobe.com/launch) and select the mobile property you created in the previous assignments.
 2. Click on `Extensions` from the left panel and update the `Adobe Experience Platform Edge` extension to latest version.
 3. Click on `Data elements` from the left panel and the following data elements:
    1. Create `App ID` data element: